 In 2006, Goldsmith established The SIG Fund at the Smile Train.
 As a result of her donations, over 300 children received cleft palate operations, giving them new smiles and a second chance at life.

 In 2012, Goldsmith became a founding donor of Wonderwork.
 Through her support each month three children received life changing medical assistance.
-As a result, by December 2017, over 175 children received the gift of sight.
+As a result, over 175 children received the gift of sight.

 Improving Access to Higher Education